Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Overview

 \subsection{Results for two-site system}

 As a first test of our conclusions, we compare in Fig.~\ref{fig:NumericsSFF} our analytical results for the SFF and for energy dynamics in a two-site system (see Sec.~\ref{sec:twosites} for details) with numerical results obtained using exact diagonalisation of the full Hamiltonian.
 Results for the SFF show the features discussed above.
 At early times [panel (e) of Fig.~\ref{fig:NumericsSFF}] $K(t)= [K_1(t)]^2$, in accordance with Eq.~\eqref{eq:SFFearly}, and at late times [panels (b) and (d) of Fig.~\ref{fig:NumericsSFF}] the SFF shows the ramp and plateau of a generic chaotic quantum system.
 Between these two limiting regimes there is an intermediate-time peak in the SFF [panels (a) and (c) of Fig.~\ref{fig:NumericsSFF}], dependent on the strength $\lambda$ of intersite coupling.
-Energy exchange between sites [panel (f) of Fig.~\ref{fig:NumericsSFF}] leads to equilibration at long times.
-Unlike the SFF, it is a function only of the combined variable $\lambda^2 t$.
+The two-point correlation function of energy density $C_{mn}(t)$ is shown in panel (f) of Fig.~\ref{fig:NumericsSFF}.
+Energy exchange between sites leads to equilibration at long times.
+Unlike the SFF, this correlator is a function only of the combined variable $\lambda^2 t$.

-Our analytical form for the SFF reduces to the square of the single-site SFF for $\lambda^2t\ll 1$, and gives a ramp with $K(t)= (4/\pi)\, t$ for $\lambda^2 t \gg 1$.
+Considering these results in more detail, our analytical form for the SFF reduces to the square of the single-site SFF for $\lambda^2t\ll 1$, and gives a ramp with $K(t)= (4/\pi)\, t$ for $\lambda^2 t \gg 1$.
 At still longer times, $t \sim t_{\rm H} \sim N^{2}$, one expects a crossover from a ramp to a plateau.
 This crossover is not captured by the calculations we have summarised so far.
 However, its shape is fixed in a simple way by the density of states for the system, given in Eq.~\eqref{eq:rhotot}.
 We derive the functional form of the crossover in Appendix~\ref{sec:crossover}: taking it into account, the match between analytical and numerical results is essentially perfect.
 There is likewise excellent agreement in results for the two-point correlation function $C_{mn}(t)$ of energy densities at each site.

 A qualitatively similar approach to the two-site problem has been described in Ref.~\cite{Altland_2024} but with an approximation that introduces two phenomenological parameters, and without a link between the SFF and a master equation, or a discussion of the many-site system.
 In our terms, the approximation of Ref.~\cite{Altland_2024} amounts to taking the transition rate $W(\{\nu_k\},\{ \varepsilon_k\})$ [Eq.~\eqref{eq:transitionrate}] to be independent of the energies $\{\nu_k\}$ and $\{ \varepsilon_k\}$.
 While this is an initially appealing simplification, we believe that energy-dependent transition rates are a unavoidable feature of the dynamics, necessary to constrain the energy $\varepsilon_k$ at each site $k$ to lie within the support of the single-site density of states $\rho(\varepsilon_k)$.
 With the best choice for the values of the phenomenological parameters, the approximate results of Ref.~\cite{Altland_2024} fit simulations well but not exactly.